Civil War Medicine Conference

 Using period photographs, accounts from eyewitnesses, modern maps, and aerial photographs, we will examine the often over-looked and under-appreciated section of the Gettysburg landscape: Camp Letterman.
 Chosen because it was a location with plentiful clean water, on a hillside that provided good drainage, and a large grove of trees that provided both shade and movement of fresh air, it deserves our acknowledgement today.

 Dr. John Jay Terrell – Doctor to Man and Horse

 Charles Driscoll, M.D.

-Dr. Terrell was not only the man whose pioneering work in the Pest House of Lynchurg which reduced the mortality of smallpox from 50% to 5%, but also helped save one of the greatest “machines” of the war effort.
+Dr. Terrell was not only the man whose pioneering work in the Pest House of Lynchburg reduced the mortality of smallpox from 50% to 5%, but he also helped save one of the greatest “machines” of the war effort.
 In 1863 an epidemic of pulmonary flu was killing thousands of horses.
 Dr. Terrell’s work and findings were able to bring this epidemic to an end.
 In this presentation, we will find out more about Dr. Terrell’s life and work to save both men and horses.

-Let Us Turn Our Faces to the past – Christopher Hamilton Tebault and Confederate Medicine
+Let Us Turn Our Faces to the Past – Christopher Hamilton Tebault and Confederate Medicine